Healthy Holiday Sleep — How to Get Good Sleep During the Season

 Tips for Sleeping Better at Someone Else’s House

 “Sleeping over at someone else’s house, especially during the holidays, can be challenging due to the unfamiliar environment,” Dr. Shelby Harris, Sleepopolis’ director of sleep health, tells us.
 “Our brains naturally stay more alert in new places, and disrupted routines, strange sounds and smells, and missing comforts can further hinder sleep.”
-In other words, as Lauri Leadley, a clinical sleep educator, puts it, “You’re totally off your sleep game.”
-Fortunately, she says there are ways to acclimate and improve your chances of a restful night.
+Fortunately, there are ways to get a decent night’s sleep at someone else’s house, including sticking to your bedtime routine as much as possible and managing your stress.
+Read on for more tips and information.

 Stick To Your Routine